SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 This allows you to decide which type of data is exported when JAXB converts the class to XML.

-- ``@XmlAccessType.FIELD`` - Bounds every non-static, non-transient field automatically for export.
+- ``@XmlAccessType.FIELD`` - Binds every non-static, non-transient field automatically for export.
 The only excluded fields would be those annotated with ``@XmlTransient``.
 - ``@XmlAccessType.PROPERTY`` - Automatically binds any property (getter / setter pair ) for export to XML unless you use ``@XmlTransient`` on it.
 - ``@XmlAccessType.PUBLIC_MEMBER`` -  Every public class member (field or property) will be bound for export.
 - ``@XmlAccessType.NONE`` - No fields or properties will be exported to XML unless you specifically annotate them.